Jason Miyares

-Jason Miyares (born February 11, 1976) is an American politician and attorney serving as the 48th attorney general of Virginia since 2022.
-A member of the Republican Party, he previously served as a member of the Virginia House of Delegates for the 82nd district from 2016 to 2022.
+Jason Stuart Miyares (born February 11, 1976) is an American politician and attorney who served as the 48th attorney general of Virginia from 2022 to 2026.
+He is currently affiliated with the Torridon Group, a boutique strategic advisory firm founded by former U.S. attorney general William Barr.
+A member of the Republican Party, Miyares previously served as a member of the Virginia House of Delegates for the 82nd district from 2016 to 2022.

-Miyares was elected to be Virginia's attorney general in 2021, defeating Democratic incumbent Mark Herring.
-The son of a Cuban immigrant, he was the first Hispanic American elected statewide in Virginia as well as the first to serve as attorney general in the Commonwealth.
+Miyares was elected as attorney general in 2021, defeating Democratic incumbent Mark Herring.
+The son of a Cuban immigrant, Miyares was the first Hispanic American elected statewide in Virginia as well as the first to serve as attorney general in the Commonwealth.
 He lost reelection to Democrat Jay Jones in 2025.

 Early life and education

 Miyares was born on February 11, 1976, in Greensboro, North Carolina.
 He attended public schools in Virginia Beach.
-His mother, Miryam Miyares, fled from Cuba in 1965.
+His mother, Miriam Miyares, fled from Cuba in 1965.
 His brothers are Bryan Redding, a commercial cinematographer and the late Steven Marcus Miyares, a Virginia criminal defense attorney.

 Miyares graduated from James Madison University in 1998 with a Bachelor of Business Administration degree and from William & Mary Law School in 2005 with a Juris Doctor degree.
 He was Chairman of the Hampton Roads Young Republicans and a founding member of the Hampton Roads Federalist Society.
 He later served as an assistant commonwealth's attorney in Virginia Beach.